VedShh/BlueStampEngineeringProject/index.md

 **Figure 8: This is a picture of my finished training model and the training accuracy.**

-Once I could deploy my model, I coded the OLED as a progress bar.
-The user has to make certain movements to help them in their process of shoulder rehabilitation.
-As they do the movements (ex: 10 lateral raises, 10 arm circles, etc) a progress bar fills up as soon as they have done the exercise.
+Once I could deploy my model, I coded the OLED so it shows the label and its prediction of how accurate it is.
+This display refreshes every 2 seconds.
+In my code, I first found out the highest prediction that the model outputs (ex: idle: 0.996) - then it stores that value into a variable.

 **Challenges:**